-Along with staying the instant litigation and all other Related Lawsuits against the NFL Parties (and other Released Parties), the Court should enjoin all Settlement Class Members, unless and until they have been excluded from the Settlement Class by action of the Court, or until the Court denies approval of the Class Action Settlement, or until the Settlement Agreement is otherwise terminated, from filing, commencing, prosecuting, continuing to prosecute, supporting, intervening in, or participating as plaintiffs, claimants, or class members in any other lawsuit or administrative, regulatory, arbitration, or other proceeding in any jurisdiction based on, relating to, or arising out of the claims and causes of action, or the facts and circumstances at issue, in the Class Action Complaint, Related Lawsuits and/or the Released Claims.
+Along with staying the instant litigation and all other Related Lawsuits against the NFL Parties (and other Released Parties) in this Court, the Court should enjoin all Settlement Class Members, unless and until they have been excluded from the Settlement Class by action of the Court, or until the Court denies approval of the Class Action Settlement (and such denial is affirmed by the Court of last resort), or until the Settlement Agreement is otherwise terminated, from filing, commencing, prosecuting, continuing to prosecute, supporting, intervening in, or participating as plaintiffs, claimants, or class members in any other lawsuit or administrative, regulatory, arbitration, or other proceeding in any jurisdiction based on, relating to, or arising out of the claims and causes of action, or the facts and circumstances at issue, in the Class Action Complaint and/or the Released Claims.
 No such injunction would apply to the Riddell Defendants.
 Such "injunctive relief is commonly granted in preliminary approvals of class-action settlements pursuant to the All Writs Act and the Anti-Injunction Act."
 In re Uponor, Inc., No. 11-MD-2247, 2012 U.S. Dist.
 LEXIS 5339, 23-34 (D. Minn.
 Jan.
 18, 2012); see also In re Prudential Ins.
 Co. of Am.
-Sales Practices Litig., 261 F.3d 355, 360-61 (3d Cir.
+Sales Prac.
+Litig., 261 F.3d 355, 360-61 (3d Cir.
 2001) (upholding order enjoining all class members from "filing, commencing, prosecuting, continuing, litigating, intervening in or participating as class members in, any lawsuit in any jurisdiction based on or related to the facts and circumstances underlying the claims and causes of action in this lawsuit, unless and until such [class member] has timely excluded herself or himself from the Class."); Hanlon v.
 Chrysler Corp., 150 F.3d 1011, 1018, 1025 (9th Cir.
 1997) (upholding preliminary class settlement approval order enjoining duplicative state actions).

 The All Writs Act authorizes courts to "issue all writs necessary or appropriate in aid of their respective jurisdictions and agreeable to the usages and principles of law."
 28 U.S.C. § 1651(a).
 While the Anti-Injunction Act limits a federal court's powers under the All Writs Act, it expressly authorizes a federal court to enjoin parallel state court proceedings-including indirectly, by enjoining the parties to state court proceedings-"where necessary in aid of its jurisdiction, or to protect or effectuate its judgments."
 28 U.S.C. § 2283; see also In re Diet Drugs Prods.
 Liab.
 Litig., 282 F.3d 220, 233 (3d Cir.
-2002) ("An order directed at the parties and their representatives, but not at the court itself, does not remove it from the scope of the Anti-Injunction Act.").
-See Winkler v.
+2002) ("An order directed at the parties and their representatives, but not at the court itself, does not remove it from the scope of the Anti-

+Injunction Act.").
+See generally Winkler v.
 Eli Lilly & Co., 101 F.3d 1196, 1202 (7th Cir.
 1996); Carlough v.
 Amchem Prods., Inc., 10 F.3d 189, 202-04 (3d Cir.
 1993); Battle v.
 Liberty Nat'l Life Ins.
 Co., 877 F.2d 877, 882 (11th Cir.
 1989); In re Corrugated Container Antitrust Litig., 659 F.2d 1332, 1334-35 (5th Cir.
 1981).
-See also In re Chinese-Manufactured Drywall Prod.
-Liability Litig., No. 10-361, 2011 WL 2313866, at 6-7 (E.D.
-La.
-June 9, 2011) (staying actions pending in Louisiana state court pursuant to authority under the All Writs Act and the Anti-Injunction Act's necessary in aid of jurisdiction exception); Kaufman v.
-American Exp.
-Travel Related Services Co., Inc., 264 F.R.D.
-438 (N.D.
-Ill.
-2009) (enjoining proceedings in several related litigations, including one in California state court); see also In re Diet Drugs, 282 F.3d at 228, 242 (affirming district court order nullifying state court order).